‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business

 To help a business get priority on the map listing be sure it is verified and that all business information on the Location page has been completed.

 Google Location pages are critical in business visibility online.
-It is a very underused social platform.
+It is an underused social platform.

 Google My Business dashboard

 Within the Google My Business dashboard, a business owner can:

 - Manage Google Locations (you can manage hundreds from one Google account).